NitroZeus1013/NitroZeus1013/README.md

-- 👋 Hi, I’m @NitroZeus1013
+- 👋 Hi, I’m Nakul Gopal
-- 👀 I’m interested in ...
+- 👀 I’m interested in all sorts of technology be it low level hardware to AI,ML,DL.
+I like problem solving and brainstorming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning dart and Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything which can create and impact or is useful to people.
-- 📫 How to reach me ...
+- 📫 You can reach me @ nakulgopal13@gmail.com

 <!---
 NitroZeus1013/NitroZeus1013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.